-The TREB states that "As a matter of law, an agent who represents a principal owes that principal the highest duty of "utmost good faith"; the agent must represent the principal's best interests at all times.
+The TRREB states that "As a matter of law, an agent who represents a principal owes that principal the highest duty of "utmost good faith"; the agent must represent the principal's best interests at all times.
 The agent owes his principal a duty of confidentiality regarding information about the principal.

 This means that once you enter into an Agency Relationship, your agent is obliged to work in your best interests, and protect your confidentiality.
 Agency Relationships involve both an ethical and legal commitment.

 There are many different types of relationships that buyers can have with their realtor.
 Go to the next page to view some of the more typical ones.

 - Sub-agent of the Vendor: In this case, the realtor is technically an agent of the vendor, and duties are owed to that vendor.
 However, the buyer can expect the realtor to disclose all pertinent information about a property, not to misrepresent any facts, and to honestly answer all questions.

 - Buyer Broker: (to be compensated by buyer): The buyer can expect the realtor to act in their interest alone as there is no sub-agency relationship with the vendor.
 In this case, the buyer pays the realtor.

 - Buyer Broker: (to be compensated through the listing broker): In this case, the realtor is compensated through the listing broker, but the buyer can still expect the realtor to act in their interest alone.
 In cases of buyer brokerage, the relationship is typically established by a Buyer Representation Agreement, and the realtor is clearly only the agent of the purchaser.

 These are typical agency relationships, but there may be others.

 Dual agency refers to the situation whereby the buyer and seller are both represented by the same agent or firm.